-To qualify for the Rate Reduction Credit a pond or other stormwater management facility must control runoff from the 100-year and first flush events as described in the following sections.
+To qualify for the Rate Reduction Credit, a pond or other stormwater BMP must control runoff from the 100-year and first flush events as described in the following sections.

-6.2.1 100-year storm discharge
+100-year storm discharge

 The discharge from the stormwater management facility resulting from the 100-year design storm must be controlled to the pre-development discharge rate for a 5-year design storm.